lancelet/cabal-cargo/cabal-cargo/README.md

 It's currently experimental.
 But take a look at the `test-project` directory and go for it!

-## "I have a better way to do all this; your approach is silly!"
+## "More of a comment than a question: I have a better way to do all this; your approach is silly!"

 Go for it!
 I'd like a good way to integrate Rust with my Haskell projects, and I don't care one whit if it's not my own approach.
 Start exploring, and please